Speech Recognition: The Power of Voice

-According to Research and Markets, the speech recognition market will be worth an impressive $3.5 billion by 2024.
+Now, speech recognition is set for growth.
+According to Markets and Markets, the speech recognition market will be worth an impressive $24.9 billion by 2025.

 A brief history…

-However due to the complexity, it seemed that voice-controlled technology would be little more than a nice idea.
+Certainly these were improvements in the field, but the complexity of the technology made it seem that voice-controlled technology would be little more than a nice idea.

-The advent of Big Data, Machine Learning and Artificial Intelligence coupled with cloud-based computing have enabled speech systems to develop to the point, where today, we are surrounded by all manner of voice-controlled devices.
-Because of this it’s easy to take for granted what a long process development has been and how the technology works, the simplicity of speech can be misleading.
+Now, the advent of Big Data, Machine Learning and Artificial Intelligence, coupled with cloud-based computing, has enabled speech systems to develop.
+Today we are surrounded by all manner of voice-controlled devices.

 Secure payments and Speech Recognition